 If my child decides to quit, is it possible to get a refund?

-Once a player pays their registration fee there are NO REFUNDS unless the league is unable to find a team to assign the player to.
+Once a player pays their registration fee there are NO REFUNDS unless the league is unable to find a team to assign the player to a team.
 A refund due to medical reasons is available upon request prior to the start of the division’s season.
 All allowed refunds will be subject to a $25 processing fee.

 Can I bring him/her up a division a year early?